ChatGPT and GenAI

 - Critique the outputs: Generate text on a relevant topic and have students critique and fact-check the output.

-- Encourage keeping drafts: Ask students to keep the drafts of their writing (or set up automatic version history), so they can demonstrate their writing process.
+- Encourage keeping drafts: Ask students to keep the drafts of their writing (or set up automatic version history) and/or require them to produce a research log, so they can demonstrate their research and writing process.

 - Promote authentic writing: Encourage your students to find ways to demonstrate the authenticity of their writing.
 Discuss with them how GenAI text differs from human writing, and provide them with examples.